NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 --remove-outliers-params <pct factor (default: 75.0 3.0)>
     Outlier removal based on percentage.
-Points with triangulation error larger than pct-th percentile times factor will be removed as outliers.
+Points with triangulation error larger than pct-th percentile times factor and points too far from the cluster of most points will be removed as outliers.

 --max-valid-triangulation-error <float (default: 0)>